PEZ/github-contributions/README.md

 # A Vibe Coded GitHub Contributions Graph

-A reimagined take on the GitHub contributions heatmap — turning raw commit history into a spatial, interactive, and musical timeline of code.
+A playful take on the GitHub contributions heatmap — turning weekly commit stats into a spatial, interactive, and musical timeline of code.

 > Built by ChatGPT
 > Directed by PEZ, a human with strong vibes

+**Try it out live:** [https://pez.github.io/github-contributions/](https://pez.github.io/github-contributions/)

 ---